t-makaro/animatplot/docs/source/api.rst

 .. warning::

-    This subpackage may less API stable than the above (blocks/Animation/Timeline), and some of these functions may have different defaults.
+    This subpackage is less API stable than the above (blocks/Animation/Timeline), and some of these functions may have different defaults.

 This submodule contains the following functions.